Kurento/kurento/source/tutorials/java/tutorial-4-one2one.rst

 Tutorial 4 - One to one video call
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-This web application consists on an one to one video call using `WebRTC`:term: technology.
-In other words, this application is similar to a phone but also with video.
+This web application consists on a one-to-one video call using `WebRTC`:term: technology.
+In other words, this application provides a simple video softphone.

 For the impatient: running this example
 =======================================